denisfalqueto/snx-rs-flake/README.md

+# Archived repository

+This repository is archived, because I don't use Nix anymore.
+So I can't continue supporting it.
+Feel free to fork it.

 # Flake for snx-rs

 This flake builds [snx-rs](https://github.com/ancwrd1/snx-rs), a client for that crappy vpn client used in my day job.